Ten vehicles that helped define a nation now sit under the arches of Union Station, and none of them need a velvet rope to draw a crowd.

 Nostalgia is apparent in both approaches, as the nature of the campaign being a celebration of history calls for it.

-Though bound creatively by a common holiday, Chevrolet built a story around people, and Ford built a walkable one around objects.
+Though bound creatively by a common holiday, Chevrolet built a story around people, and Ford built a walkable one around its cars.

 Overall, it's apparent that history draws its own kind of attention in automotive marketing.